crocoder-dev/monorepo/packages/jobboard/website/content/jobs/super-organiser-directie-support-startupz-com-evldi.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/startupz-com"
 companyWebsite: "http://www.startupz.com/"
-summary: "Startupz.com wishes to hire a new super organiser | directie support.
+summary: "Startupz wishes to hire a new Super Organiser.
 If you have you may have experience in working in an international environment, consider applying."
 summaryBackup: "To apply as a super organiser | directie support at Startupz.com, you preferably need to have some knowledge of: #ui/ux, #operations, #management."
 featured: 20
 ---